 Although rare, there have been deaths reported that resulted from hypoglycemia that occurred while sleeping.
 The reason those deaths are rare is that the body usually reacts to low blood glucose by producing adrenaline, which causes profuse sweating, shaking, and a strong or rapid heartbeat.
 This will almost always awaken a person who is experiencing hypoglycemia or alert that person’s partner.
 Adrenaline also stimulates the liver to release some of its stored-up glucose (called glycogen) into the bloodstream.

-When low blood glucose continues over an extended period, a seizure may occur.
+When low blood sugar continues over an extended period, a seizure may occur.
 The seizure will often alert family members, roommates, or housemates of the situation, so that glucagon can be administered and emergency personnel can be summoned.

 But even with the body’s ability to respond to low blood glucose on its own or to cause signs that would normally alert others to the problem, nighttime hypoglycemia continues to be a source of fear and anxiety for most people with diabetes and their loved ones.
 The good news is that nighttime hypoglycemia is both preventable and manageable.
 By understanding the causes of nighttime lows, people with diabetes can apply preventive strategies to minimize their occurrence.
 And by being adequately prepared for treating nighttime lows, their impact and severity can be diminished.